 1. Nakiri bocho (菜切り包丁)

 For peeling, chopping, and slicing vegetables.
-The blade is thin, straight and double-beveled.
+The blade is thin, straight, and double-beveled.
 Kanto knives are rectangular, whereas Kansai knives are rounded at the tip.
 It has a blade length of 240-300mm.
-It’s easier to sharpen than an Usuba and cheaper.
+It’s easier and cheaper to sharpen than a Usuba.

 Usuba (above) and Nakiri (below) knives